yashizhang/ContKukanov/README.md

 * Performs grid search to optimize risk parameters (λ_under, λ_over, θ_queue)

 The code implements and compares different trading execution strategies with a focus on the Cont-Kukanov model, allowing for both default and optimized risk parameters.

+## Bugs ##
+* Either the dataset given is not representative enough or the pseudo-code is not fully correct, leading to trivial optimizations with respect to the risk parameters.
+* The data given only contains order book data from a single venue, which may affect correctness and may show lack of performance increase when there should be.